Fact-checked by the CapitalLendingNews editorial team

 Spreadsheet Templates

-Once your zero-based budget is running smoothly, redirect your surplus dollars toward savings vehicles.
+Once your budget is running smoothly, redirect your surplus dollars toward savings vehicles.
 Our comparison of CD rates vs high-yield savings accounts can help you decide where to park your newly freed cash.
 Also consider reading our guide on building an emergency fund when you live paycheck to paycheck as a parallel priority.

 Key Takeaway: YNAB and EveryDollar are the two leading apps for zero-based budgeting, priced between $99–$216 per year.
 YNAB reports new users save an average of $600 in the first two months, making the subscription cost recover itself quickly.
 See NerdWallet’s budgeting tool comparison for a fuller breakdown.